MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 Service Provider | This field cannot be edited as Power Virtual Agents only supports generic OAuth2 providers.
 Client ID | Your Client ID obtained from the identity provider.
 Client Secret | Client Secret obtained from the identity provider registration.
 Scope List delimiter | Separator character for the scope list.
-Empty spaces (' ') are not supported in this field, but can be used in the Scopes field if required by the identity provider.
-In that case, use a comma (',') for this field, and spaces in the Scopes field.
+Empty spaces (` `) are not supported in this field, but can be used in the Scopes field if required by the identity provider.
+In that case, use a comma (`,`) for this field, and spaces in the Scopes field.
-Authorization URL Template | URL template for authorization, defined by your identity provider. <br />For example, *https://login.microsoftonline.com/common/oauth2/v2.0/authorize*
+Authorization URL Template | URL template for authorization, defined by your identity provider. <br />For example, `https://login.microsoftonline.com/common/oauth2/v2.0/authorize`
-Authorization URL Query String Template | Query template for authorization, provided by your Identity Provider. <br />For example, *?client_id={ClientId}&response_type=code&redirect_uri={RedirectUrl}&scope={Scopes}&state={State}*<br />Keys in the query string template will vary depending on the identity provider.
+Authorization URL Query String Template | Query template for authorization, provided by your Identity Provider. <br />For example, `?client_id={ClientId}&response_type=code&redirect_uri={RedirectUrl}&scope={Scopes}&state={State}`<br />Keys in the query string template will vary depending on the identity provider.
-Token URL Template | URL Template for Tokens, provided by your identity provider. <br />For example, *https://login.microsoftonline.com/common/oauth2/v2.0/token*
+Token URL Template | URL Template for Tokens, provided by your identity provider. <br />For example, `https://login.microsoftonline.com/common/oauth2/v2.0/token`
 Token URL Query String Template | Query string separator for the token URL.
-Usually a question mark '?'.
+Usually a question mark `?`.
-Token Body Template | Template for the token body. <br />For example, *code={Code}&grant_type=authorization_code&redirect_uri={RedirectUrl}&client_id={ClientId}&client_secret={ClientSecret}*
+Token Body Template | Template for the token body. <br />For example, `code={Code}&grant_type=authorization_code&redirect_uri={RedirectUrl}&client_id={ClientId}&client_secret={ClientSecret}`
-Refresh URL Template | URL template for refresh. <br />For example, *https://login.microsoftonline.com/common/oauth2/v2.0/token*
+Refresh URL Template | URL template for refresh. <br />For example, `https://login.microsoftonline.com/common/oauth2/v2.0/token`
 Refresh URL Query String Template | Refresh URL query string separator for the token URL.
-Usually a question mark '?'.
+Usually a question mark `?`.
-Refresh Body Template | Refresh Body Template. <br />For example, *refresh_token={RefreshToken}&redirect_uri={RedirectUrl}&grant_type=refresh_token&client_id={ClientId}&client_secret={ClientSecret}*
+Refresh Body Template | Refresh Body Template. <br />For example, `refresh_token={RefreshToken}&redirect_uri={RedirectUrl}&grant_type=refresh_token&client_id={ClientId}&client_secret={ClientSecret}`
 Scopes | List of scopes you want the authenticated users to have once logged in.
 Make sure you are only setting the necessary scopes, and follow the [Least privilege access control principle](/windows-server/identity/ad-ds/plan/security-best-practices/implementing-least-privilege-administrative-models).

 ## Test your configuration